 - 4-6 cloves roasted garlic fresh is fine

-- ½ cup cultured onion brine (with onions)
+- ½ cup cultured onion brine (with onions is fine)

-- 1/4 cup lime or blend of lemon and lime juice
+- 1/4 cup lime juice juice of one lemon

 - 1 teaspoon cumin